AmmarTee/veteran-bot/README.md

   veterans or update configuration parameters (such as which channels to watch for rewards, water costs, etc.) using slash commands.

+## Deployment niceties

+* **Auto command sync on deploy:** On startup the bot now syncs slash commands to all joined guilds, so new/changed commands are available immediately after you push and restart.
+* **Status announcements:** The bot posts a status message in the configured Garden channel when it comes online and when it is about to go offline for an update.

 ## Installation

 1. **Clone or extract** this repository.
 Inside you will find